Upper School Academics

 Actors’ Showcase

 This workshop is designed for the enthusiastic actor developing their craft.
 It will focus on audition material for college and theater opportunities beyond Beaver.
 The course will give students an opportunity to prepare audition monologues as well as explore dramatic structure and topical themes through contemporary scene work.
-This course is for both the dedicated and independent drama student and students that wish to explore drama for the first time.
+This course is for both the dedicated and independent drama student and students that wish to explore theater for the first time.
 This course will culminate in a showcase for an audience at the end of the term.

 Advanced Biology – Anatomy and Physiology (Honors)